-A panic attack is a very emotional signal that you are not facing and becoming aware of those aspects of your life that you need to address because they either bring you pain, are harmful, or dangerous.
+A panic attack is a very emotional signal that you are not facing and becoming aware of those aspects of your life that you need to address because they either bring you pain, are harmful and/or or dangerous.

 Panic attacks are characterised by an experience of severe fear and intense emotions.
-These emotions result in powerful accompanying physical reactions such as fainting, difficulty in breathing, palpitations.
+These emotions result in powerful accompanying physical reactions such as fainting, difficulty in breathing and/or palpitations.

 It is said that panic attacks are no more than exaggerated phobias.
 It generally follows that the body will go into spasm if it is bombarded with conflicting messages.
-Often, you do not know whether you should 'fight or flight' and you do neither.
+Often, you do not know whether you should 'fight' or 'flight' and sometimes you do neither and 'freeze'.

 It is one of the fundamental laws of the mind that "Whatever you imagine, will come about."
 You now are a panic-attack looking for a place to happen.